2014 Gaza War: Background

-The following year (2006) Hamas won a majority of seats in the Palestinian legislative elections.
+In 2006, Hamas won a majority of seats in the Palestinian legislative elections.
 This outcome surprised Israel and the United States who had anticipated the return of the Fatah opposition to power and, together with the Quartet, they demanded Hamas accept all previous agreements, recognize Israel's right to exist, and renounce violence.
-When Hamas refused, they cut off aid to the Palestinian Authority.
-In mid-2006 an Israeli soldier was captured by Hamas in a cross-border raid.
+When Hamas refused, stating that the demand left it "handcuffed", Israel cut off aid to the Palestinian Authority.
+In mid-2006, an Israeli soldier was captured by Hamas in a cross-border raid.
 The United States and Israel, in response to Fatah moves in October 2006 to form a unity government with Hamas, tried to undo the elections by arming and training Fatah to overthrow Hamas in Gaza.
-In June 2007 Hamas took complete power of Gaza by force.
+In June 2007, Hamas took complete power of Gaza by force.

 Israel then defined Gaza as a "hostile territory" forming no part of a sovereign state and put Gaza under a comprehensive economic and political blockade, which also denied access to a third of its arable land and 85% of its fishing areas.
 It has led to considerable economic damage and humanitarian problems in Gaza.
 The overwhelming consensus of international institutions is that the blockade is a form of collective punishment and illegal.
 Israel maintains that the blockade is legal and necessary to limit Palestinian rocket attacks from the Gaza Strip on its cities and to prevent Hamas from obtaining other weapons.
 Israel carried out Operation Cast Lead in December 2008 with the stated aim of stopping rocket attacks from Hamas militants.
 The UN Fact Finding Mission on the Gaza Conflict concluded that the operation was "a deliberately disproportionate attack designed to punish, humiliate and terrorize a civilian population, radically diminish its local economic capacity both to work and to provide for itself, and to force upon it an ever increasing sense of dependency and vulnerability".
 The Israeli government's analysis concludes that the report perverts international law to serve a political agenda and sends a "legally unfounded message to states everywhere confronting terrorism that international law has no effective response to offer them".

 First Hamas–Fatah reconciliation (2011)

 Influenced in the Arab Spring and by demonstrations in Ramallah and Gaza, the gap between Hamas and Fatah was bridged in 2011.
-After the Palestinian president Mahmoud Abbas declared his willingness to travel to Gaza and sign an agreement, the IDF killed two Hamas activists in Gaza; the IDF stated the killings were in response to the launching of a single Qassam rocket, which hit no one, but Yedioth Ahronoths Alex Fishman argued they were a "premeditated escalation" by Israel.
+After the Palestinian president Mahmoud Abbas declared his willingness to travel to Gaza and sign an agreement, the IDF killed two Hamas activists in Gaza; the IDF stated the killings were in response to the launching of a single Qassam rocket, which hit no one, but Yedioth Ahronoth's Alex Fishman argued they were a "premeditated escalation" by Israel.
 In an interview with CNN, Israeli prime minister Benjamin Netanyahu declared that the reconciliation talks were calls for Israel's destruction, and strongly opposed the idea of a unity government.